NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Background

 NeRF models are typically trained per-scene and require relatively dense images with relatively varied poses.
 While some NeRF models have been designed to be trained from sparse input views or unposed images, camera poses can often be extracted using existing Structure-from-Motion libraries such as COLMAP \cite{2016Colmap}.

-The original NeRF paper \cite{nerf2020_mildenhall} presented a synthetic dataset created from Blender (referred to as \textbf{Realistic Synthetic 360 $^{\circ} $} in \cite{nerf2020_mildenhall}).
+The original NeRF paper \cite{nerf2020_mildenhall} presented a synthetic dataset created using Blender (referred to as the \textbf{Realistic Synthetic 360 Degrees dataset} in \cite{nerf2020_mildenhall}), and often referred to as the \textbf{NeRF Synthetic dataset or the NeRF dataset} in subsequent works.
 The virtual cameras have the same focal length and are placed at the same distance from the object.
 The dataset is composed of eight scenes with eight different objects.
-For six of these, viewpoints are sampled from the upper hemisphere, for the two others, viewpoints are sampled from the entire sphere.
-These objects are "hotdog", "materials", "ficus", "lego", "mic", "drums", "chair", "ship".
+For six of these, viewpoints are sampled from the upper hemisphere; for the other two, viewpoints are sampled from the entire sphere.
+The objects are ``hotdog", ``materials", ``ficus", ``lego", ``mic", ``drums", ``chair", and ``ship".
 The images are rendered at 800$\times$800 pixels, with 100 views for training and 200 views for testing.
-This is often the first dataset considered by NeRF researchers, are the scenes are well bounded, focused on single object, and the dataset is well benchmarked against known models.
+This is often the first dataset considered by NeRF researchers, as the scenes are bounded, focused on a single object, and benchmarks of commonly used models on this scene are easily found.

+The \textbf{Mip-NeRF 360 dataset} \cite{2022mip360} comprises nine real-world scenes, including five outdoor (``bicycle", ``flowers", ``garden", ``stump", ``treehill") and four indoor (``bonsai", ``counter", ``kitchen", ``room") environments.
+Each scene contains between 120 and 300 high-resolution, camera-posed images captured along a complete 360-degree trajectory encircling the main region of interest.
+This setup enables full coverage of both the central object and its extended surroundings.
+Unlike the original NeRF dataset, which focuses on bounded and object-centric captures, the Mip-NeRF 360 dataset introduces complex, unbounded backgrounds with significant depth variation and lighting diversity.
+Consequently, it serves as a challenging benchmark for evaluating neural rendering and novel-view synthesis methods capable of handling large-scale, unbounded 3D scenes.

 The \textbf{LLFF dataset} \cite{2019llf_forwardfacingdataset} consists of 24 real-life scenes captured from handheld cellphone cameras.
-The views are forward facing towards the central object.
+The views are forward-facing towards the central object.
 Each scene consists of 20-30 images.
 The COLMAP \cite{2016Colmap} package was used to compute the poses of the images.
 The usage of this dataset is comparable to that of the Realistic Synthetic dataset from \cite{nerf2020_mildenhall}; the scenes are not too challenging for any particular NeRF model, and the dataset is well benchmarked, offering readily available comparisons to known methods.